uni-tue-kn/draft-bier-bierte-subset-tunneling/draft-fluechter-bier-bierte-subset-tunneling.md

 Bit Index Explicit Replication with Traffic Engineering (BIER-TE) was introduced in {{!RFC9262}} as an alternative to BIER multicast, offering enhanced capabilities through traffic engineering, or "tree engineering" in this context.
 In BIER-TE, the forwarding of multicast traffic is guided by the BIER-TE header that includes bits representing Bit Forwarding Egress Routers (BFERs) and network links.
 As a result, the entire multicast distribution tree is encoded directly within the packet header.
-However, this encoding leads to scalability challenges, particularly in large network domains which are similar as in BIER.
+This encoding leads to scalability challenges, particularly in large network domains which are similar as in BIER.
-The size of the BIER-TE domain is constrained by the maximum possible header length, limiting the usability of BIER-TE in large multicast domains.
+However, BIER-TE encodes more information in the bistring and thus scales worse than BIER for large networks.

 BIER-TE inherits the concept of subsets from BIER where the network domain can be partitioned into smaller segments.
 A BIER-TE subset is a partition of the BIER-TE domain with a unique Set Identifier (SI).